benmaia/42_Born2beRoot_Guide/Born2beRoot/README.md

 <h3>Architecture</h3>
 <p> The command <code>uname -a</code> is use to get the architecture, <code>uname</code> is used to to print certain system information including kernel name, and the <code>-a</code> or <code>all</code> print all information </p>
 <p> To list the number of physical CPU's you can use <code>/proc/cpuinfo | grep "physical id" | sort | uniq | wc -l</code></p>
+<p> The last you can find the full command if you just google the subject line</p>
 <p> To list how many virtual processors you have you can use <code>/proc/cpuinfo | grep "^processor"</code></p>
 <p> Now, lets set the free RAM and it's percentage, to see the free RAM we have lets run <code>free -m</code> the <code>-m</code> flag makes the output in MB as we want.</p>
 <p> We only want the Mem row,to do that we can <code>grep Mem</code>, the available memory is in the 4th column, to represent that we use <code>$4</code>, and to show just that value we will use <code>awk '{print $4}'</code>, if you don't know what <code><a href="https://www.geeksforgeeks.org/awk-command-unixlinux-examples/" target="_blank">awk</a></code> is, got study please!</p>